JacksonML/HandyMaps/Readme.md

 Open `HandyMaps.xcworkspace` with XCode

-You will need to provide your own Google Cloud API Key in `AppDelegate.swift` and `ViewController.swift`
+You will need to provide your own Google Cloud API Key in `AppDelegate.swift` and `ViewController.swift` Your API credential will need to have `Directions API` ,`Maps SKD for iOS`, and `Places API` enabled.

 Run the program